 The objective of the Medical Assisting Program is to provide graduates with the skills and knowledge that will enable them to qualify for entry-level positions as medical assistants.
-Since medical assistants are trained in both administrative and clinical procedures, they are capable of filling a variety of entry-level positions, including clinical or administrative assistant, medical receptionist and medical insurance biller.
+Since medical assistants are trained in both administrative and clinical procedures, they are capable of filling a variety of entry-level positions, including clinical or administrative assistant, medical receptionist and medical insurance billing and coding specialists.

-This training program is divided into eight learning units called modules.
-Students must complete modules A through G first, starting with any module and continuing in any sequence until all seven modules are completed.
-Modules A through G stand alone as units of study and are not dependent upon previous training.
-If students do not complete any portion of one of these modules, the entire module must be repeated.
-Upon successful completion of modules A through G and the comprehensive written and laboratory skills examination, students participate in a 160-clock-hour externship.
+This training program is divided into seven learning units called modules.
+Each module, which consists of a theory section, a clinical/laboratory section, and a computer/keyboarding section, stands alone as a unit of study and is not dependent upon previous training.
+If students do not complete any portion of a module, the entire module must be repeated.
+Students may enter the program at the beginning of any module and continue through the sequence until all modules have been completed.
+Upon successful completion of the seven classroom modules and the comprehensive written and laboratory skills exam, students participate in a 160-clock-hour externship.

-Completion of the Medical Assisting Program is acknowledged by the awarding of a diploma.
+In each module the students study subject-related medical terminology and develop keyboarding skills on a computer and electric typewriter.
+Completion of the Medical Assisting Program, including the classroom training and externship, is acknowledged by the awarding of a diploma.